CrunchyData/crunchy-katacoda/basic-postgresql-for-dbas/setting-up-pg/51-postgresql-conf-part2.md

 `shared_buffers` - Controls how much memory the server uses for shared memory buffers.
 8GB is a good starting point, even with very high availability.
 If it cannot be set that high, 25% of total memory is a good starting point. https://www.postgresql.org/docs/11/runtime-config-resource.html.
 Further information on tuning this setting can be found on this blog series: https://www.keithf4.com/a-small-database-does-not-mean-small-shared_buffers/

 `work_mem` - Specifies the amount of memory to be used by internal sort operations and hash tables before writing to temporary disk files.
 2-5MB is a good starting point.
-Note that individual queries can use multiple instances of this value, hence why it generally seems low. https://www.postgresql.org/docs/11/runtime-config-resource.html#GUC-WORK-MEM.
+Note that individual queries can use multiple instances of this value, hence why it generally seems low. https://www.postgresql.org/docs/current/runtime-config-resource.html#GUC-WORK-MEM.
 The PostgreSQL Wiki has a great writeup on how all the memory settings relate to each other and how to better tune this setting - https://wiki.postgresql.org/wiki/Tuning_Your_PostgreSQL_Server

-`maintenance_work_mem` (1GB good starting point)

-`effective_cache_size` (50% RAM good starting point)

-`hot_standby` = on (setting for replica)
+`maintenance_work_mem` - Specifies the max amount of memory to be used by maintenance operations such as vacuuming and index/constraint creation.
+1GB is generally a good starting point and often the ideal setting in most situations.
+Can be adjusted on a per session basis to improve one-off maintenance task performance. https://www.postgresql.org/docs/current/runtime-config-resource.html#GUC-MAINTENANCE-WORK-MEM

+`effective_cache_size` - Sets the query planner's assumption about the effective size of the disk cache that is available to a single query.
+50% RAM good starting point, possibly higher if PostgreSQL is the only service running on the server. https://www.postgresql.org/docs/current/runtime-config-query.html#GUC-EFFECTIVE-CACHE-SIZE